CalculaFast

 The hit-by-car long-tail: two vehicles, one moral panic

 People type hit by car on bike settlement because the story feels simple until insurance language arrives.
-Document facts early: scene photos, witness contacts, police report references, clothing/bike condition—then let counsel translate what is usable.
+Document facts early: scene photos, witness contacts, police report references, clothing and bike condition—then let counsel translate what is usable.
+If you are injured, medical follow-up beats forum threads every time.

 Texas auto settlement calculator as regional literacy (not a promise you live in Texas)

 Some readers find our tools through “Texas injury ballpark” language because search habits cluster there—even when their incident is elsewhere.
-A Texas auto accident settlement calculator can still train sensitivity to inputs (meds, lost income multipliers, liability splits) if you treat it like a worksheet, not a verdict machine.
-Pair the habit with our Texas auto and bicycle accident settlement ballpark guide for 2026, which repeats the same adult rule: ranges, not destiny.
+A Texas auto accident settlement calculator can still train sensitivity to inputs (medicals, lost income multipliers, liability splits) if you treat it like a worksheet, not a verdict machine.
+Pair the habit with our Texas auto and bicycle accident settlement ballpark guide, which repeats the same adult rule: ranges, not destiny.

 Commercial trucks: when the long-tail includes a grille taller than your fear